ymbyun/molgw-1.F-openmp-openacc-single-gpu/README.md

 ## OpenMP (CPU) and OpenACC (GPU) implementations

-Hi there!
+Hi there,

-I implemented OpenMP and OpenACC into Fabien Bruneval's MOLGW 1 (https://molgw.org) for CPUs and GPUs, respectively.
+I implemented OpenMP and OpenACC into MOLGW 1 (https://molgw.org) for CPUs and GPUs, respectively.
 I already merged my OpenMP implemenation into MOLGW 2, and I'll merge my OpenACC implementation into MOLGW 3 soon.
 For now, the OpenACC version of MOLGW runs only on a single GPU.
 Currently, I'm working on a few things: